Ali-alhadi111/mushy-blog/README.md

 4. Use a WSGI server (Gunicorn)
 5. Configure environment variables for sensitive data

-## 🤝 Contributing

-Feel free to fork this project and submit pull requests for improvements!

-## 📝 License

 This project is open source and available under the MIT License.